Dr Sarah Robins-Hobden, CPsychol, MISCP Accred, FHEA

-Along the way, I came to think of myself as a Researcher Developer – a title that later boxed me in unnecessarily.
-With the unwavering support and encouragement of a previous line-manager, whose belief in me was greater than my belief in myself, I set about becoming a freelance consultant.
-That was eight years ago, thus making this the longest period of time I have ever spent in one ‘job’.
+With the unwavering support and encouragement of a previous line-manager – whose belief in me was greater than my belief in myself – I set about becoming a freelance coach and researcher developer.
+That was eleven years ago, thus making this the longest period of time I have ever spent in one ‘job’.

 My ‘career path’ has been one of discovery and serendipitous happenstance, propelled by making some good (and some not so good) decisions, often drawing on reserves of courage I didn’t always believe I had.